 Second, organizations want to minimize or eliminate large capital expenditures and long-term commitments to hardware.
 It is risky to spend $5 million on hardware based on what you think you’ll need in the future.
 That’s the old way of doing IT.
 Companies want a model where they only pay for what they consume.

 Finally, businesses are focused on outcomes.
 They want their internal IT resources to focus on innovation.
 They want visibility into the relationship between the cost of applications and outcomes such as customer attraction, revenue, and cost savings.
-Private clouds give them the necessary flexibility, agility and speed to accomplish these goals.
+In many cases, private clouds give them the necessary flexibility, agility, and speed to accomplish these goals.

 Customers will always have infrastructure that’s on-premises or in a private cloud.
 Let’s say you’re a jet engine manufacturer, and you’ve got servers on the shop floor that support applications like running a drill press.
 That scenario is not a good candidate for the public cloud.

 What customers want are strategies that leverage the public cloud when it makes sense.
 Maybe you’re a financial institution and are analyzing Big Data for annuity projections.
 That project is a good candidate for the cloud, because you don’t need the same physical proximity and on-prem infrastructure that a manufacturer needs to build the jet engine.
 Also, customers might have applications that are only used at specific points of the year or season, another example where the public cloud may make the best sense for a customer.

 Customers understand that their legacy infrastructure can be like owning a van if you only have one person to drive around – you are paying for more resources than you need.
 In a public cloud environment, you only pay for what you use.

 Again, businesses are focused on outcomes.
 So let’s say a company wants to develop an app that it believes will drive additional revenue.
 In the old world, that company would first have to find an available server, which might take weeks or even months.
 Once the app was built, the environment might only support releasing new code for the app once a month.